Training structure

 Faculty of Science

-Description: Partial Differential Equations (PDEs) are nowadays an essential mathematical object for the study and understanding of physical or biological phenomena.
+Description : Partial differential equations (PDEs) are nowadays an essential mathematical tool for studying and understanding physical and biological phenomena.
 Their great complexity often makes them impossible to solve analytically; hence the need to use numerical solution methods.

-This course is dedicated to the introduction of PDEs, and then to their solution using well-known numerical schemes such as finite difference and finite volume methods.
+This course is dedicated to the introduction of PDEs, then to their resolution using well-known numerical schemes such as finite difference and finite volume methods.
 A more analytical part, necessary for the introduction of finite volume methods, will be devoted to the analytical resolution of scalar conservation laws.
-Four programming exercises will illustrate the scientific computing tools seen in the course with simple examples.
+Four programming practical exercises will illustrate the scientific computing tools seen in class with simple examples.

 ECTS